 We use administrative data for the full population of Denmark since 1980.
 The data combine several administrative registers (linked at the individual level via personal identification numbers) that contain detailed information on labor market history, education, earnings, and demographics with almost all income data being third-party reported (Kleven et al., 2011).
-However, our new approach does not rely on the availability of a rich set of control variables and is, therefore, implementable using data from tax authorities only, which is increasingly becoming available to researchers and policy makers.
+However, our new approach does not rely on the availability of a rich set of control variables and is, therefore, implementable using data from tax authorities only.
+In addition, our new approach does not depend on the availability of large administrative data sets.
+In our empirical application in Section 4, we use the available statistics power to map out income trend differentials non-parametrically, but with less power we can implement our new approach in a much less granular manner as illustrated in Figure A.IV in the Online Appendix.

 Crucially, individual marginal tax rates are not observed in the data.
 Like most other papers in the empirical tax literature, we address this challenge by imputing marginal tax rates using a detailed tax simulator (similar to the NBER TAXSIM).
-For this purpose, we extend and use the model of the Danish tax system created by Kleven & Schultz (2014) and compute marginal tax rates as the increase in total household taxes due to an incremental increase in labor income.
+For this purpose, we extend the model of the Danish tax system created by Kleven & Schultz (2014) and compute marginal tax rates as the increase in total household taxes due to an incremental increase in labor income.

 For each reform, we construct a pre-reform period leading up to the reform and a reform period spanning the reform.
-As our baseline we consider four year periods so that, for example, the pre-reform and reform periods for the 2004 reform span 1999-2003 and 2003-07, respectively.
+As our baseline, we consider four year changes.
 For each period, we select individuals who are present in the tax data with positive income over the period considered and with initial income within a range around the tax variation created by the reform.
 For the 2009-10 reform we select individuals with personal income above DKK 250,000 (USD 37,000, 2019-level), while for the 2004 reform we include individuals with personal income starting already from DKK 200,000 (USD 29,000, 2019-level) as the main tax variation from this reform is located lower in the income distribution.
 However, the conclusions from our empirical analysis are not sensitive to the sample restrictions.